guomy0611/annotation-as-search/README.md

 To minimize this risk, the processors that are made available should carefully check their input.
 Also be wary of passing unchecked user input to a shell to avoid shell injection attacks.

-The following is an example of some parsers.
+The following is an example of some processors.
 The keys `name` and `type` are not currently used by the server, though.

 ```json